 - Perform data analysis using MS Excel with pivot tables, slicers, and pivot charts to present data clearly and effectively.

-- Provide assistance in the creation of reports to support program management function to include:
+- Create reports to support program management function to include:

 - a.
 Bi-Weekly execution reports by program to show funding execution across a program inclusive of budget center, appropriation and source of funding including point solutions & external funding) – how much money does a program have and how is the GPM doing on spending it?